5/6/2025

 Dr. Todd Brady

-slide six for the field trials really is designed to show the aggregate effect of three field trials.
-The one we announced yesterday in addition to two prior 12 week trials.
+Yale, the data on slide six for the field trials really is designed to show the aggregate effect of three field trials.
+The one we announced yesterday in addition to two prior 12-week trials.
 As you correctly point out, the one announced yesterday was six weeks in duration.
-The prior field trials were 12 weeks in duration.
-Which is why the x axis on that graph says weeks one through six.
+The prior field trials were 12 weeks in duration. which is why the x-axis on that graph says weeks one through six.
 Just look at the first six weeks where the bulk of activity seems to occur.
 I think you get a very robust effect profile when considering all trials in aggregate.

 speaker

 Okay, great.
 That's very helpful in the details.
-And then maybe one more question here, which is that it's sort of clear that the proctor lab has a very acute effect.
-And also you mentioned about the chronic effect value.
-So would you elaborate a little bit more on that?
-Given the most of the drug, it's only on the chronic one, but not necessarily acute treatment effects.
+And then maybe one more question here, which is that if It's sort of clear that the Reproxilab has a very acute effect, but also you mentioned about the chronic effect value.
+So would you elaborate a little bit more on that, given that most of the drug is only on the chronic but not necessarily acute human effects?
+And thanks.

 speaker